Application deadline

 Credits and costs

-- Learn to provide a wide range of family-focused health care services to patients of all ages, including infants, adolescents, adults, and seniors.
+Offer a wide range of family-focused health care services to patients of all ages.

-- Focus on the epidemiological, cultural, ethical, and economic factors related to families and individuals in the context of health promotion, disease prevention, treatment options, and quality improvement processes.
+The course work will focus on the epidemiological, cultural, ethical, and economic factors related to families and individuals in the context of health promotion, disease prevention, treatment options, and quality improvement processes.
+You’ll also focus on developing clinical skills that empower patients to maintain their health throughout their lives.

 Required Courses